dominic-espo/Savefile-Saver/README.md

 To compile from source, you can use any compiler that supports the Windows API.
 All you need is the `main.cpp` file.
 You can also use the included
 `CMakeLists.txt` file if needed.

 Now, it is possible to modify this source for use on Linux.
 The only reason this program uses the Windows API, is so that the %USER% environment variable can be fetched.
 So, to get this program running on a Linux machine, you would need to modify the use of `std::getenv("USERPROFILE")` somehow.
-I have no explored this route yet.
-But feel free to do so yourself.
+I have not explored this route yet.
+But feel free to do so yourself in a fork of this project.